AlexanderKirchmair/r-vscode/README.md

 # r-vscode
-Use R and Rmarkdown in VS Code
+Use R and Rmarkdown in VS Code with conda

 Basic usage:
 ```bash